Gregory Hutchinson (classicist)

 Gregory Owen Hutchinson (born 5 December 1957), known as G. O. Hutchinson, is a British classicist and academic, specialising in Latin literature, Ancient Greek literature, and Latin and Ancient Greek languages.
-Since October 2015, he has been the Regius Professor of Greek at the University of Oxford, and a Student (i.e. Fellow) of Christ Church, Oxford.
+Between 2015 and his retirement in 2023, he was the Regius Professor of Greek at the University of Oxford, and a Student (i.e. Fellow) of Christ Church, Oxford.

 Early life and education

 Hutchinson was born on 5 December 1957 in Hackney, London, England.
 He was educated at the City of London School, an all-boys private school in the City of London; he had been granted one of the free places funded by the Inner London Education Authority.
 He studied classics at Balliol College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1979.
 He remained at Balliol to undertake postgraduate research and completed his Doctor of Philosophy (DPhil) degree in 1983.
 His doctoral thesis was titled "Aeschylus' Septem Contra Thebas: Text and commentary".